Codeception/Codeception/docs/modules/Redis.md

 ### dontSeeInRedis

-Asserts that a key does not exist or, optionaly, that it doesn't have the provided $value
+Asserts that a key does not exist or, optionally, that it doesn't have the provided $value

 Examples: